KaffDaddy/get.typo3.org/README.md

 # Get.typo3.org

+Symfony 4 application for release notes, download redirects and JSON API for releases.

 ## Generating new release notes HTML

+- Go to `Build/MdConverter`
 - Write release notes as .md file (in release-notes/ReleaseNotes)
 - have pandoc installed
-- add pandoc path to .env file (see .env.tmpl)
+- add pandoc path to .env file (see .env.tmpl) in `Build/MdConverter`
 - do composer install in Build/MdConverter
-- call php Build/MdConverter/ConvertReleaseNotes from project root
+- call `php Build/MdConverter/ConvertReleaseNotes` from project root
-- wait.
+- wait. commit. push.

-## Release-Notes sub-sites

-- silex application in release-notes
-- add web server config to redirect release-notes/* to release-notes/index.php
-- do a composer install in release-notes/
-- enjoy

-`git log 8.7.11..8.7.12 --pretty=format:"* %cd %h %s (%an)" --date=short`